Overview of Coronary Artery Disease (CAD)

 Having one or two drinks of alcohol a day appears to slightly reduce the risk of coronary artery disease (while slightly increasing that of stroke).
 However, having more than two drinks a day increases the risk, and the larger the amount, the greater the risk.

-Certain metabolic disorders, such as hypothyroidism, hyperhomocysteinemia, and a high level of apoprotein B (apo B), also are risk factors.
+Certain metabolic disorders, such as hypothyroidism, hyperhomocysteinemia (a very high level of the amino acid homocysteine in the blood), and a high level of apolipoprotein B (apo B), which is important in how the body manages fats, also are risk factors.

 Whether infection with certain organisms contributes to the development of coronary artery disease is uncertain.